qutip/qutip/doc/guide/dynamics/dynamics-monte.rst

 Introduction
 =============

 Where as the density matrix formalism describes the ensemble average over many identical realizations of a quantum system, the Monte-Carlo (MC), or quantum-jump approach to wave function evolution, allows for simulating an individual realization of the system dynamics.
 Here, the environment is continuously monitored, resulting in a series of quantum jumps in the system wave function, conditioned on the increase in information gained about the state of the system via the environmental measurements.
-In general, this evolution is governed by the Schrödinger equation (:eq:`schrodinger`) with a **non-Hermitian** effective Hamiltonian
+In general, this evolution is governed by the Schrödinger equation with a **non-Hermitian** effective Hamiltonian

 .. math::
 	:label: heff

 	H_{\rm eff}=H_{\rm sys}-\frac{i\hbar}{2}\sum_{i}C^{+}_{n}C_{n},

 where again, the :math:`C_{n}` are collapse operators, each corresponding to a separate irreversible process with rate :math:`\gamma_{n}`.
-Here, the strictly negative non-Hermitian portion of Eq.~(:eq:`heff`) gives rise to a reduction in the norm of the wave function, that to first-order in a small time :math:`\delta t`, is given by :math:`\left<\psi(t+\delta t)|\psi(t+\delta t)\right>=1-\delta p` where
+Here, the strictly negative non-Hermitian portion of Eq.(:eq:`heff`) gives rise to a reduction in the norm of the wave function, that to first-order in a small time :math:`\delta t`, is given by :math:`\left<\psi(t+\delta t)|\psi(t+\delta t)\right>=1-\delta p` where

 .. math::
 	:label: jump

 	\delta p =\delta t \sum_{n}\left<\psi(t)|C^{+}_{n}C_{n}|\psi(t)\right>,

 and :math:`\delta t` is such that :math:`\delta p \ll 1`.
-With a probability of remaining in the state :math:`\left|\psi(t+\delta t)\right>` given by :math:`1-\delta p`, the corresponding quantum jump probability is thus Eq.~(:eq:`jump`).
+With a probability of remaining in the state :math:`\left|\psi(t+\delta t)\right>` given by :math:`1-\delta p`, the corresponding quantum jump probability is thus Eq.(:eq:`jump`).
 If the environmental measurements register a quantum jump, say via the emission of a photon into the environment, or a change in the spin of a quantum dot, the wave function undergoes a jump into a state defined by projecting :math:`\left|\psi(t)\right>` using the collapse operator :math:`C_{n}` corresponding to the measurement

 .. math::
 	:label: project

 	\left|\psi(t+\delta t)\right>=C_{n}\left|\psi(t)\right>/\left<\psi(t)|C_{n}^{+}C_{n}|\psi(t)\right>^{1/2}.

-If more than a single collapse operator is present in Eq~(:eq:`heff`), the probability of collapse due to the :math:`i\mathrm{th}$-operator $C_{i}` is given by
+If more than a single collapse operator is present in Eq~(:eq:`heff`), the probability of collapse due to the :math:`i\mathrm{th}`-operator :math:`C_{i}` is given by

 .. math::
 	:label: pcn